kseth-official/roguelikedungeoncrawler/README.md

 bar reaches zero.
 - The player has a wallet for coin storage.
 - The player may collect coins by walking on to coin tiles.
+- The player loses 25 health upon walking into an enemy.
+- The player loses 100 health upon walking into a spike.
 - The player may collect small health potions.
 - The player may buy a small health potion for 10 coins.
 - The player may use the small health potion to gain 25 health.